 It’s learning how to play the game of golf strategically and choosing a practical approach that fits your ability.

 DAY 1 HOMEWORK:

 Play golf for 18 holes, and see if you can just keep it in play for 18 holes no matter what.

 That means no chipping out sideways, no penalty shots.

 Make a challenge out of it.

 DAY 2: Track this 1 stat… Proximity

-Once you look at the length of your first putt, it just gives you clarity on how you’re shooting the scores you are.
+Once you look at the length of your first putt, you get clarity about the scores you are shooting.